ShepherdMOZ/algorithm-handbook/README.md

 # Moz's Algorithm Handbook
-Together, land on dream jobs in the world of software enginerring!
+Together, land on dream jobs in the world of software engineering!

 ## Who is this handbook for ?
 This handbook is made for beginners who just start learning computer programming and algorithms.
 Also, this handbook is intended to become a high-quality resource for newbies who are preparing for coding interviews, just like me.